 - Detention may be issued as a sanction where a student breaches the Code of Behaviour or fails to comply with any school policy.
-The sanction is applied in a fair and consistent manner to help students learn boundaries and consider consequences to their actions, ultimately helping students to learn responsibility for their own behaviour. - Detention is used with discretion and (apart from lateness which incurs automatic detention), other procedures can be used initially, e.g. using the journal to communicate with parents or giving extra homework - Detention is not a mechanism for controlling one's class; this concerns the professionalism of the individual teacher. - Teachers are requested to use detention systematically, fairly and with consistency. - B) Dominican College Wicklow will operate detention on the following days:
+The sanction is applied in a systematic, fair and consistent manner to help students learn boundaries and consider consequences to their actions, ultimately helping students to learn responsibility for their own behaviour. - Detention is used with discretion and (apart from lateness which incurs automatic detention), other procedures can be used initially, e.g. using the journal to communicate with parents or giving extra homework - Detention is not a mechanism for controlling one's class; this concerns the professionalism of the individual teacher. - Teachers are requested to use detention systematically, fairly and with consistency. - B) Dominican College Wicklow will operate detention on the following days:

-Lunch Time Detention: Thursday 1.15p.m - 1.45p.m. in Joseph's 2 After School Detention: Friday 3.15p.m - 4.15p.m. in Joseph's 4 Saturday Detention: Saturday 10a.m - 1p.m. in Joseph's 1
+Lunch Time Detention: Thursday 1.15p.m - 1.45p.m. in Joseph's 2 After School Detention: Friday 3.15p.m - 4.15p.m. in Joseph's 4 Saturday Detention: Saturday 10a.m - 1p.m. in Joseph's 1 c) Detention is used for a variety of infringements e.g.

-- c) Lunchtime detention is used for a variety of infringements e.g. - 1.
-Lateness during the school day, including late to registration / assembly or late to class (x 3 times) - 2.
+- 1. Lateness during the school day, including late to registration / assembly or late to class (x 3 times) - 2.
 Late to class at 9 a.m. / 11 a.m. / 1.55 p.m. (x once = automatic lunchtime detention) - 3.
 Not complying with uniform regulations - 4.
 Not having the correct books / equipment (x 3 times) - 5.
 Not presenting homework (x 3 times) - 6.
 Showing lack of politeness, courtesy or respect to others - 7.
 Littering or minor graffiti - 8.
 Misbehaviour on corridors or other shared areas - 9.
 Misbehaviour in class or causing disruption - 10.
 Not complying with the 'Report' system - 11.
 Absence from individual class without permission - 12.
 Absence from class for part or all of the day without permission - 13.
 Forging of parent / guardian's signature on a note - 14.
 Vandalism

 - 15. Leaving the school without the permission of a teacher - 16.
-Any other breach of the Code of Behaviour - One period of lunchtime detention applies to 1 to 7 above.
-However, infringements of numbers 8 to 16 may incur more than one lunch time detention or an 'After School' detention to be determined by the Principal/Deputy Principal/Year Head. - If a student is late to school/registration/assembly/class 3 times she will be placed on lunchtime detention. - If a student has received 3 lunchtime detentions she will automatically be placed on 'After School' detention. - Non-attendance at lunchtime detention, without a valid written explanation from a parent/guardian in the homework journal, will result in 'After School' detention. - If a student has received 3 'After School' detentions she will be placed on Saturday detention.
+Theft - 17.
+Breach of the AUP/MDMP Policy - 18.
+Bullying / breach of Anti-Bullying Policy - 19.
+Aggressive remarks or behaviour towards others - 20.
+No improvement on repeated misbehaviour - 21.
+Any other breach of the Code of Behaviour or other school policies. - One period of lunchtime detention applies to 1 to 7 above.
+However, infringements of numbers 8 to 21 may incur more than one lunch time detention or an 'After School' detention - to be determined by the Principal/Deputy Principal/Year Head. - If a student is late to school/registration/assembly/class 3 times she will be placed on lunchtime detention. - If a student has received 3 lunchtime detentions she will automatically be placed on 'After School' detention. - Non-attendance at lunchtime detention, without a valid written explanation from a parent/guardian in the homework journal, will result in 'After School' detention. - If a student has received 3 'After School' detentions she will be placed on Saturday detention.
 At this stage agreed behavior targets will be put in place.
 If those targets are not met, then the next stage is suspension.